 The Authority is the regulatory body for occupational pension schemes and Personal Retirement Savings Accounts (PRSAs) and certain Retirement Annuity Contracts (RACs).
 It also has a role in the development of pension policy in general.

-A separate Pensions Council advises the Minister for Employment Affairs and Social Protection on matters relating to policy on pensions and protect the consumer interest.
+A separate Pensions Council advises the Minister for Social Protection on matters relating to policy on pensions and protect the consumer interest.

 What does the Pensions Authority have responsibility for?